Developer Docs

 Send Email

 Use this endpoint to queue one transactional email.
-The from address must use a domain already verified in your account.
+The from address must either match your configured sender account's default from email or use a verified GoSend-managed AWS SES domain.

 -H "Content-Type: application/json" \